 I sit down to be with him, it means slowing myself down, getting rid of the fret and urgency.
 Human and cat, we try to transcend what separates us.

-Like Eliot’s belief that cats have a language to themselves, a name they never reveal, Lessing believed similarly: “All people who live with animals have moments when they long to share a language.”
+Like Eliot who believed cats have a language to themselves, a name they never reveal, Lessing wrote: “All people who live with animals have moments when they long to share a language.”

 Crossing that divide of understanding is one of the great human endeavors, whether we seek a key to life, to the unknowable divine or simply long to commune with the very things that warm us on cold nights.